Stenaelurillus modestus: Behaviour

 The species is a specialist hunter and preys on termites in the genus Odontotermes.
 The spider captures its prey by a process of grasping and holding, injecting its capture with venom.
 Despite the spider being a specialist hunter, the venom is equally effective against other prey.
+It has been seen to attack and eat other species, including those of the order Isopoda like Porcellio scaber and Reticulitermes santonensis and both adults and larvae of flies like Drosophila hydei.

 Distribution and habitat

 The distribution is endemic to South Africa.
 The holotype was identified in the Ndumo Game Reserve in KwaZulu-Natal based on a specimen collected in 2012.
 It prefers areas of leaf litter in broadleaf woodlands.